andrew-spade-acn/d3-react-presentation/PITCHME.md

 * A declarative framework for building components, composed together for complex UIs
 * Easy to learn, supported by JSX and component lifecycle methods
-* Built for performance, leveraging the virtual DOM and a powerful reconciliation algorithm
+* Super fast, via the virtual DOM and a powerful reconciliation algorithm

 +++
 In React: